schellingerhout/schellingerhout.github.io/_posts/2017-07-25-getting-started-with-r5.md

 identity_matrix
  ```

- But we are not restricted to using only single dimension syntax.
+We are not restricted to using only single dimension syntax.
 We can apply index vector to the row or column side of the `,` inside the matrix `[]` operator.
 For instance

  ```R
 matrix_dim <- 10